Patharia

 Patharia is a town and a nagar panchayat in Damoh district in the Indian state of Madhya Pradesh.
 During World War II, the town served as the training camp for what would become Wingate's Chindits.

+Geography

+Locetion

+Patharia is located at 23.90°N 79.21°E. It is at an average elevation of 595 m.
+Sunar River flows near the Town.

+Climate

 Demographics

 As of the 2011 Census of India, Patharia is a Nagar Panchayat city in district of Damoh, Madhya Pradesh.
 The Patharia city is divided into 15 wards for which elections are held every 5 years.
-The Patharia Nagar Panchayat has population of 21,026 of which 11,008 are males while 10,018 are females as per report released by Census India 2011.
+The Patharia Nagar Panchayat has population of 21,026 of which 11,008 are males while 10,018 are females as Census India 2011.

-Population of Children with age of 0-6 is 2987 which is 14.21 % of total population of Patharia (NP).
-In Patharia Nagar Panchayat, Female Sex Ratio is of 910 against state average of 931.
-Moreover Child Sex Ratio in Patharia is around 926 compared to Madhya Pradesh state average of 918.
-Literacy rate of Patharia city is 82.39 % higher than state average of 69.32 %.
-In Patharia, Male literacy is around 89.53 % while female literacy rate is 74.52 %.

-Patharia Nagar Panchayat has total administration over 4,317 houses to which it supplies basic amenities like water and sewerage.
-It is also authorize to build roads within Patharia Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.